This is a card in Dave's Virtual Box of Cards.

 So that’s 8 Kb per commit, about half the size of the repo with a larger tree of files.
 I suspect a lot of the size of both of these is overhead and larger commits will see substantial savings.

-Sure enough, when I add a big (580 Kb) binary file:
+Sure enough, when I add a "big" (580 Kb) binary file:

-The binary compresses quite a bit, so the commit is considerably smaller than the added file (*300 Kb* for a 580 Kb file).
+The binary compresses quite a bit, so the commit is smaller than the added file (300 Kb for a 580 Kb file).

-And even better, how about a huge source file:
+Even better, a huge source file:

 So that’s 1.6 Mb to commit a 16.4 Mb source file!